MathieuFortune/mathieufortune.github.io/company.md

 <h3 class="center"><em>"Sharing, Intellectual honesty, Transparency, Well being, Pragamatism and Trust"</em></h3>

-I’ve been driven by these values by working for 7+ years as user experience designer and front-end developer both in agency and successful e-commerce start-up.
+I’ve been driven by these values by working for 8 years as user experience designer and front-end developer both in agency, e-commerce start-up and companies.

-Today, I wish to share my experiences and knowledge to you as an <br/>__independant consultant.__
+Today, I wish to share my experiences and knowledge to you as an <br/>__an experienced UX Designer.__

  I'm constantly exploring [lean approaches](https://en.wikipedia.org/wiki/Lean){:target="_blank"} and [agiles methods](https://en.wikipedia.org/wiki/Agile_software_development){:target="_blank"}, expert with languages like HTML, Sass, Javascript, enjoying tools like Gulp, Webpack and CMS like Jekyll, Wordpress, Symfony.